heavenshell/vim-tslint/README.md

 ## Integrate with Tsuquyomi

-You can use Tsuquyomi's `TsuquyomiGeterr` and Tslint.
+You can use Tsuquyomi's `TsuGeterr` and Tslint.
 Set followings to your vimrc.

 ```viml